 Funding for PhD research projects is discouraged.

-Researchers funded under this round will commence research in January 2021, and the research study will need to be completed and a full report submitted by the end of December 2021 (one year programs) or December 2022 (two year programs).
+Researchers funded under this round will commence research in January 2022, and the research study will need to be completed and a full report submitted by the end of December 2022 (one-year programmes) or December 2023 (two year programmes).

-Applicants should submit application forms and project proposals in electronic form to either the British Council or IDP: IELTS Australia who are equal funding bodies for the IELTS Research Program.
+Applicants should submit application forms and project proposals electronically to either the British Council or IDP: IELTS Australia who are equal funding bodies for the IELTS Research Program.

 Mina PatelResearch Administrator

 All research proposals will be evaluated by the IELTS Joint Research Committee.
 This comprises representatives of the three IELTS partners, as well as other academic research experts in the field of applied linguistics and language testing.